Italian Sourdough Starter – Lievito Madre

 A natural starter or sourdough starter gives a more intense flavour to your bread recipe.
 You will also have a better developed crumb, which helps the bread to grow in height rather than width.
 It also has a better shelf life, this is because of the level of acidity of the dough which tends to inhibit most of the moulds, it also keeps its aroma for a longer period and has a more appealing crust colour.

-Some people find (me included) that it is easier to digest because of the the transformation of the more complex substances into simpler ones, therefore it makes it easier for our bodies to absorb.
+Some people find (me included) that it is easier to digest because of the transformation of the more complex substances into simpler ones, therefore it makes it easier for our bodies to absorb.

 Why make a cross in the dough?